We use cookies to track usage and preferences. You can view our cookies policy here.

 How do I know if part of my journey involves a Rail Replacement bus?

-If a replacement bus service has been planned, then it'll be added into the timetable.
+If a replacement bus service has been planned, then it'll be added to the timetable.
 This means that Railsmartr will be able to tell you when you're booking your ticket.
 Here's what to look for: Railsmartr website showing a rail replacement bus service When you search for a journey, just click on the arrow next to the journey time.
 This will tell you whether your service is a train or a bus (or something else!) and who it's operated by.
 Rail Replacement buses are usually operated by third-party companies on behalf of a rail operator.

 Am I entitled to compensation if I need to use a replacement bus service?